-Real problems occur when spoken words in command mode fire off a series of commands associated with the letters in a word.
+problems occur when spoken command mode fire off a series of commands associated with the letters in a word.
 It can be even more problematic when spoken words are picked up in the background, especially from other speakers.
 The result can completely disorient a user.
 Watch the following video to see what happens when spoken words are interpreted as commands.

-Video: Single key shortcuts affecting speech input by Kim Patch
+Video: Single key shortcuts affecting speech input by Kim Patch users to define their own key combinations for various controls.

-To prevent these types of occurrences, keyboard commands programmed into websites and web applications can include a non-printable character key as a modifier, much like Alt, or Ctrl, or Alt + Ctrl together as the ChromeVox modifier keys.
-Or, if single characters are to be used, a feature is available to disable character keys or remap them, which allows users to define their own key combinations for various controls.
+To prevent these types of occurrences, keyboard programmed into websites and web commands applications can include a non-printable character key as a modifier, much like Alt, or Ctrl, or Alt + Ctrl together as the ChromeVox modifier keys.
+Or, if single characters are to be used, a feature is available to disable character keys or remap them, which allows